ephraim888sun/Combine-Excel-Public/README.md

 Update:
 I was assigned two more excel sheets.
 These were relatively similar as I already knew how to combine them.
 It shows that my code is credible and that I was able to save a humongous amount of time running the script instead of doing them manually.

+#Due to confidential reasons, there will be no results as it belongs to Scout Energy Management LLC.